Davepea/Davepea/README.md

 ## About Me

 Hello!
-I'm Peace David, a passionate Software Engineer specializing in Frontend Development.
+I'm Peace David, a passionate Software Engineer specializing in Web development.
 Here, I share my journey, projects, and learnings as I navigate through the exciting world of software engineering.

 ### What I Do